 - Position the vehicle upright on a horizontal surface in front of a light wall and make a marking at the height of the center of the low beam headlight.

-- Make another mark at a distance

-B under the first marking.

-Guideline

 Distance B 5 cm (2 in)

 Position the vehicle vertically at a distance (A) away from the wall.